Vanishing Tax Credits and a Shrinking Market: Who Can Afford to Rent?

 Vanishing Tax Credits and a Shrinking Market Who Can Afford to Rent

-That role played by the LIHTC program is entering a new phase.
-A growing number of LIHTC properties are reaching the end of their affordability periods, with nearly a million units expected to transition out of rent restrictions over the next decade.
-In many areas where market rents exceed restricted rents, this change could reduce access to stable, affordable housing for low-and-moderate-income households.
+That role played by the LIHTC program entered a new phase.
+A growing number of LIHTC properties were reaching the end of their affordability periods, with nearly a million units expected to transition out of rent restrictions over the next decade.
+In many areas where market rents exceeded restricted rents, this change reduced access to stable, affordable housing for low‑ and moderate‑income households.

-Drawing on new research coauthored by Dustin Ingram, senior community development specialist at the Chicago Fed, a panel of experts will discuss where and when these changes are occurring, how they impact local housing markets and workforce needs, and what they mean for the future of rental housing affordability across communities.
-Panelists will include:
+Drawing on new research coauthored by Dustin Ingram, senior community development specialist at the Chicago Fed, a panel of experts discussed where and when these changes were occurring, how they impacted local housing markets and workforce needs, and what they meant for the future of rental housing affordability across communities.
+Panelists included:

 - Edward Glaeser, Fred and Eleanor Glimp Professor of Economics, Harvard University